 Schools work hard to meet the needs of their learners.
 There are various frameworks of inclusivity, which sometimes can be confused.
 So what is the difference between Differentiated Instruction (DI) and Universal Design for Learning (UDL)?

-The above quote is both an inspiring and practical statement of inclusivity, it is also embedded in global and national legislative obligations.
+The concept of inclusivity is embedded in global and national legislative obligations.

 Australia signed the UN Convention on the Rights of Persons with Disabilities in 2008.
 Together with the Disability Discrimination Act and the Disability Standards for Education, schools have a legal obligation to provide inclusive practices that ensure full equality and protection for persons with disabilities, under the law.